 The pandemic further exacerbated what was already a problem for senior management and boards – finding qualified and trusted risk management expertise.
 This is an opportunity for internal auditors to step up, establish themselves as trusted advisors, and certify that they are risk management experts

+The sudden impact of COVID-19 on the world meant that many companies had to quickly make preparations to allow their employees to telecommute.
 Even now, the number of remote workers is massive compared to what it once was, and that can be a cybersecurity risk for organizations that are underprepared.

-The CIA Part 3 exam ensures that certified CIAs have a strong foundation in everything from the purpose and use of information security controls (such as encryption, firewalls, antiviruses, etc.) to existing and emerging cybersecurity risks (such as hacking, piracy, ransomware attacks, etc.).
+The CIA Part 3 exam ensures that CIAs have a strong foundation in everything from the purpose and use of information security controls (such as encryption, firewalls, antiviruses, etc.) to existing and emerging cybersecurity risks (such as hacking, piracy, ransomware attacks, etc.).
 CIAs are tested on the basics of cybersecurity and how to handle these changes.

 Both on the CIA exam and around the world, there is currently a focus on the differences between employees using organization-owned and managed devices and using personal devices or a “Bring Your Own Device” (BYOD) policy.
-Since 2020, over half of organizations worldwide have had to implement new technology for remote work and related security.

 CIA Part 3 is dedicated to understanding other aspects of the financial health of an organization.
 Topics include understanding how staffing processes and financial accounting are typically handled.

-This focus ensures certified CIAs are experts management can trust and leverage when they make decisions that have lasting impacts on the organization.
+This focus ensures that CIAs are experts management can trust and leverage when they make decisions that have lasting impacts on the organization.
 Financial risk is high in the current economy, so CIAs are expected to look at the big picture and help reduce this risk, which will ensure the future of the organization.

 For example, one of the most drastic cost-saving techniques is a mass layoff or furlough.
 CIAs are able to understand the inherent risks that can come with staffing changes during economic turmoil beyond just the immediate benefit of saving costs.
 How will this affect productivity?
 How much will it cost to rehire talent if its needed?
 How long will it take to train these new hires if demand picks back up quickly?